-Effective October 15, 2009, the US Department of State now requires that ALL G-5 and A-3 domestics be covered by a medical insurance policy.
-Additionally, effective in 2014 the Affordable Care Act (Obamacare) requires that all US residents be covered by a conforming medical insurance policy or pay a penalty/fine on their income tax return.Who pays for the insurance policy must be stipulated in the employment contract.
-Sponsors are encouraged to pay all or part of this policy of insurance, and in fact the World Bank Group and Organization of American States requires that the sponsor pay the cost of the insurance policy.
-The UN Staff Union offers low-cost medical insurance called G-5 MEDPLAN.
+The US Department of State requires that ALL G-5 and A-3 domestics be covered by a medical insurance policy with minimum essential coverage while residing in the U.S. Who pays for the G-5 visa domestic servants medical insurance policy must be stipulated in the employment contract.
+Sponsors are encouraged to reimburse all or part of this policy of insurance, and in fact the World Bank Group and Organization of American States require that the sponsor reimburse the entire cost of the insurance policy.
+This reimbursement can be completely tax free when a ICHRA Plan is established by the employer.

 The IMF & IADB G-4 Code of Conduct refers to the Employment Contract between the G-4 and the G-5 on this issue.
 The IMF G-5 Employment Contract must state that medical care in the United States can be very expensive.
-It must also state whether the G-5 will be offered health insurance, and if so the cost to the employee, if any.
+It must also state whether the G-5 will be offered health insurance reimbursement, and if so the cost to the employee, if any.
 Medical insurance premiums paid by the G-5 are paid from the net pay (after taxes have been deducted).

 IMPORTANT: We remind staff members that they are responsible to remain in compliance with their respective G-4 Codes of Conduct on this and all terms of their G-5 employment.
 HomeWork Solutions relies on information supplied by the Sponsoring Organizations and posts this information here at our website as a courtesy.

 Last Updated: November 18, 2019

 SAMPLE TEMPLATE: ICHRA Plan Document and Reimbursement Form